Kormakitis: Churches

 Several churches and chapels have been built within Kormakitis and the surrounding fields.
 These churches and chapels belong to the Maronite Church, a denomination of the Catholic Church.
 Saint George's Church, located within Kormakitis was built in 1930.
 Devoted to the patron saint of the village the Church, construction started in 1900.
-The designs and plans of the church were prepared by the Maltese architect Fenec and the Maltese Civil Engineer Cafiero.
+The designs and plans of the church were prepared by the Maltese architect Fenec and the Maltese civil engineer Cafiero.
 The inhabitants of the village offered donations for the construction of the church.
-The church constituted as the official church of the Maronite Church of Cyprus, prior 1974.
+The church constituted as the official church of the Maronite Church of Cyprus, prior to 1974.
 Today, Saint George's Church is used by the remaining inhabitants.
 Icons and religious items dating from the 12th century are located within the cathedral.

 The Chapel of Saint George, often referred as Chapel of Saint George of the seeds, is a chapel situated near the Mediterranean Sea, north of Kormakitis.
 It was built in 1852.
 Every year, on 3 November, a Mass is celebrated by the Maronite Community dedicated to Saint George.
 This is done to coincide with the start of the agricultural season, the farmers pray to Saint George for a successful harvest.
 According to the tradition, after Mass, the Maronites have lunch by the sea to celebrate Saint George.

 The Chapel of the Holy Virgin is a small chapel situated in the west of the village.
 The chapel was thought to have been built in 1453.
 Recently renovated it is frequently visited.

 The Chapel of Saint George, often referred as Chapel of Saint George of the Nuns, is a chapel situated next to the monastery of the Franciscan sisters, in the center of the village.
 It was built in 1534 and was the first chapel to be built inside the village.
 The monastery of the Franciscan sisters was built in 1936, next to the village's square.